 Maytag builds tough machines.
 Commercial Technology motors, heavy-gauge tubs, long warranties.
 But San Diego is hard on them.
 Inland hard water in El Cajon and Santee scales up valves and heating elements.
 Coastal salt air in Encinitas and Pacific Beach corrodes terminals and lid-lock contacts.
 East County summer heat pushes dryers and fridge compressors.
 When a Maytag quits, it usually quit for a reason we’ve seen a hundred times.

-Our techs open Maytag washers, dryers, fridges, and dishwashers every week across the county.
-We know which parts fail and why.
-Here’s our straight take on the Maytag repairs we run into most, and how to tell when a fix is worth it.
+Techs in our network open Maytag washers, dryers, fridges, and dishwashers every week across the county.
+They know which parts fail and why.
+Here’s our straight take on the Maytag repairs they run into most, and how to tell when a fix is worth it.

 The Maytag problems we see most often in San Diego homes